VivaSuresh/eigenfish_species/README.md

-# Eigenfish_Species
-Eigenfish_Species is a Python 3 package for different species of fish, using the eigenface algorithm.

 # Eigenfish
 Eigenfish is a Python 3 package for detecting fish in an image sequence.
-The skeleton of Eigenfish_Species is borrowed from Eigenfish by Seth Pendergrass, Zhe Bai and Steven Brunton, whose code is under the MIT license

 ## Requirements
 Requires *Python 3*.